 The biological experiments had two components.
 First, it was what I’ll refer to as the small-scale testing, and then the large-scale testing.
 For the small-scale testing, I’ll describe part of the experience of Major Peaty, a British Army officer and POW held at Unit 731.

 Major Peaty was held at Unit 731 for, I believe, between 1-2 years.
 Within this time, he recorded many experiments being done on those in his company.
 However, those experiments are arguably the least intense that we’ll discuss today.
 Firstly, all of the men, who were white, were consistently injected with usually unknown substances.
 At first, these vaccines generally caused no issues.
 The men are described as being somewhat jovial when waiting for the vaccinations.
 They would joke with each other and generally have a good time.
-However, the things began to take a turn when the men started to develop serious, constant diarrhea.
-Over the course of a few months, this diarrhea steadily got worse and worse.
+However, things began to take a turn when the men started to develop serious, constant diarrhoea.
+Over the course of a few months, this diarrhoea steadily got worse and worse.
 Men began dying daily, literally shitting themselves to death, and that’s not funny, I’m being serious.

 The men, who were unknowingly being injected with deadly diseases, would request medical assistance from the Unit 731 doctors.
 Because, up to this point, they had been treated relatively well for POWs.
 They had a large amount of food provided, and they were generally kept quite healthy, but this began to change.
 When the men asked for assistance from the doctors, they were taken to a field and were forced to play baseball.
 Or they were forced to sprint for long periods.
 If a man did not soil himself, he was said to be lying and sent away with no help from the doctors.